fmos/wp-photonav/readme.txt

 *  Suitable panorama pictures can be created e.g. using the [Hugin](http://hugin.sourceforge.net/) panorama photo stitcher
 *  For usage examples and documentation, please visit the [plugin page](http://fmos.at/wp-photonav)
-*  If you are interested in contributing, feel free to fork on [GitHub](https://github.com/fmos/wp-photonav)
+*  If you are interested in contributing, feel free to branch on [GitHub](https://github.com/fmos/wp-photonav)

 == Installation ==